 Researchers have modified one of the most hazardous bio-weapon actually to save lives.
 Yes, you read that right, they have modified the strains of anthrax toxin for delivering antibody drugs to kill cancer cells.

-Bacillus anthracis can inject toxin efficiently into the host which can possibly lead to death.
+Bacillus anthracis can inject toxins efficiently into the host, which can possibly lead to death.
 A research team at MIT has hijacked their delivery system for administering cancer drugs.

-Anthrax toxin can be used for delivery of two proteins known as antibody mimics, which kills cancer cells by disrupting specific proteins inside the cells.
+Anthrax toxin can be used for the delivery of two proteins known as antibody mimics, which kills cancer cells by disrupting specific proteins inside the cells.

 Hitching for a ride

-Antibodies is a natural protein that the body produces to bind to foreign invaders.
+Antibodies are natural proteins that the body produces to bind to foreign invaders.
 It is a rapidly growing area of pharmaceutical development.
 Scientists have designed new antibodies which can disrupt proteins such as the HER2 receptor, found on the surfaces of some cancer cells.
-Herceptin, which is the resulting drug has been successfully used for the treatment of breast tumors that overexpress the HER2 receptor.
+Herceptin, which is the resulting drug, has been successfully used for the treatment of breast tumors that overexpress the HER2 receptor.

-There are several antibody drugs developed to target other receptors that are found in cancer cell surface.
+There are several antibody drugs developed to target other receptors that are found in the cancer cell surface.
 But it is limited, as it is very difficult to penetrate the protein inside the cell

 One of the major setbacks in biotechnology is that there really doesn’t exist a technology to deliver antibodies into cells.

-To solve this problem scientists have been working for decades with anthrax toxin to understand how does this toxin get into the cell.
+To solve this problem, scientists have been working for decades with anthrax toxin to understand how does this toxin gets into the cell.
 Now researchers have started exploring the possibility of mimicking this system for delivery of small protein molecules as vaccines.